 Dammit Andy, Roderigo though, what the did you manage to get yourself into?

-As soon as he thought it, a flash of red appeared by the young man’s neck.
+No sooner than he thought that did a flash of red steel appear against the young man’s neck.
 He could see Steven’s hand emerge from behind one of the aisles, pulling Andy’s head back.
-The burn from the Nightwalker’s blades being pressed against his throat made the kid wince.
+Whether by memory or pain, the touch of the Nightwalker’s blades against Andy’s throat made the young man’s hands twitch uncontrollably.

 “How about we take this somewhere else?”
 Steven asked.
 He flashed a cocky grin toward Roderigo, but maintained eye contact with the young man.